objetos/q_p5fx/visit_quadrille/visit_quadrille_fx.md

 {{< callout type="info" >}}
 **Note**
-From now on, we’ll use [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp), also known as anonymous functions, instead of named functions to simplify the examples.
+From now on, [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp), also known as anonymous functions, will be used instead of named functions to simplify examples.
 Keep in mind that arrow functions do not have their own `this` context.
 For more details on how `this` behaves in arrow functions, refer to [this guide on arrow functions](https://www.w3schools.com/js/js_arrow_function.asp).
 {{< /callout >}}

 ## Syntax